-- Press the (button, choose [4:3] in the menu, and choose the desired option (\$\iint_54\$). - · Once the setting is complete, the screen aspect ratio will be updated. - To restore the original setting, repeat this process but choose [4:3].
+- Press the [button, choose [4:3] in the menu, and choose the desired option (49). - · Once the setting is complete, the screen aspect ratio will be updated. - To restore the original setting, repeat this process but choose [4:3].

-- 16:9 Same aspect ratio as widescreen HDTVs.
-Same aspect ratio as 35mm film.
-Used for printing images 3:2 at 5 x 7-inch or postcard sizes.
-Native aspect ratio of the camera screen.
-Used for display on standard-definition televisions or similar display 4:3 devices.
-Also used for printing images at 3.5 x 5-inch or A-series sizes. - Square aspect ratio.
+16:9 Used for display on widescreen HDTVs or similar display devices.
+3:2 Same aspect ratio as 35mm film, used for printing images at 5 \times 7-inch or postcard sizes.
+4:3 Native aspect ratio of the camera screen.
+Used for display on standard-definition televisions or similar display devices.
+Also used for printing images at 3.5×5 -inch or A-series sizes.
+1:1 Square aspect ratio.